If you're wondering what to do with all those extra candy canes, here are a few ideas you might want to try.

 By Marie from West Dundee, IL

 Candy canes may be one of the least expensive holiday decorations and treats you can buy.
 Purchase a supply to incorporate into your holiday decorations.
 You can find various craft ideas that include candy canes.
-But for the craft challenged like myself, or for those who are too busy to be crafty in December, you can simply hang some individually wrapped candy canes on the Christmas tree or place bowls with small candy canes in them around the house for a festive decoration.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.